ETOSPHERES-Labs/etopay-sdk/sdk/docs/Installing the SDK/Swift.md

 - `aarch64-apple-darwin`: for 64-bit ARM processors on macOS systems (eg. M1).
 - `x86_64-apple-darwin`: for 64-bit Intel processors on macOS systems.

-## Using Cawaena with Swift Package Manager
+## Using ETOPay with Swift Package Manager

-The Cawaena SDK can also be used as a Swift package.
+The ETOPay SDK can also be used as a Swift package.
 Follow these steps to integrate it into your project:

 Add the repository as a `dependency` in your `Package.swift` file: